top of page

 • Understanding the signs of threat and dangerousness

-• Safety concerns at gas stations, in the residence halls, rural settings, parking lots, and at night
+• Safety concerns at gas stations, in the residence halls, in rural settings, in parking lots, and at night

 A woman looking at her phone while someone steals her wallet out of her purse

-D-Prep Safety works with schools, workplaces, colleges, and universities who desire to put their team through a tailored experience of working through a number of cases to receive a certification in threat assessment for their team.
-Cases are developed within general topic (e.g., mental illness, low level threat, outsider threat, relationship violence) and are tailored for the specific team working the case.
-For example, if the community a workplace, the threat will demonstrate a workplace scenario.
-If the location is middle school or a community, non-residential college, then that will be included in the case details.
+DPrep Safety works with schools, workplaces, colleges, and universities that want to put their teams through a tailored experience involving a number of cases to earn a threat assessment certification.
+Cases are developed within a general topic (e.g., mental illness, low-level threat, outsider threat, relationship violence) and are tailored for the specific team working the case.
+For example, if the community is a workplace, the threat will demonstrate a workplace scenario.
+If the location is a middle school or a community, non-residential college, then that will be included in the case details.

 More details at Threat Page